 With another threat to his city & family behind him, let’s delve into my character analysis and kick things off with our Caped Crusader himself, Batman.
 Because he’s finally the main focus of his solo animated flicks within this continuity, he anchors the movie’s main theme involving relationships.
 He grows an appreciation towards Selina who serves as the closest he’ll ever get towards maintaining a steady partnership with a significant other alongside his constant crime-fighting.
 Unlike the source material where he has a lingering notion of her still being somewhat under Poison Ivy’s control throughout, he’s more willing to intimately trust her.
 That aspect gets improved upon by the movie since it leads to greater displays of bonding between them throughout and not just by allowing her to be in the Bat Cave.
 Not only that, but it ultimately leads to a more plausible reason for why they don’t stay together by the end as their history of differing moral ethics makes far more sense instead of how the comic handled with him snapping at her just because she whispers “Hush” after he mentions that both of them could possibly be under Ivy’s mind-controlling methods.
 As far as support from within the Bat Family (at least the ones that’re prevalent for this tale), they’re mainly supportive of this since Nightwing is the most vocal out of the group, Alfred seems to mainly be a silent supporter, while Damian is reluctant.
 After all, Bruce’s son takes the place of Tim Drake (a.k.a.
 Robin #3) for this adaptation and expresses the same level of doubt towards Batman trusting Catwoman.
 Unlike the source material however, he doesn’t suit up at any point.
 This is most likely because we’ve already seen Damian’s character progression throughout this universe’s Batman & Teen Titans films, not to mention that the character didn’t exist in the comics as of yet when the original story came out.
 Either way, Bruce’s family is held together by his deep trust towards those that he has included within his dark world.
 For him to include her into his life despite this being her first appearance within this particular line of animated films was a somewhat bold choice, but then again, it is hinted that they’ve mingled with each other in some offscreen ventures (whether in or out of costume).
 Aside from all of that, the Caped Crusader gets a fairly tough challenge to deal with and Jason O’Mara has become very natural to the role by this point.
 Even after voicing the character for 5+ years, his vocal range has become solidified to make this iteration of the iconic masked detective his own.
 Not only that, but he makes the most of this outing since thanks to the character finally getting the spotlight in a solo movie within this particular string of films.
 Either way, a good performance throughout.

 From one lover to another, we now move onto our feline fatale herself with Catwoman.
 For the most part, she plays her role from the comic with the exception of a few choice moments.
 The scene where she saves Batman from the three goons is her essentially filling in half of Huntress’ role from the initial story.
 Also, she doesn’t accompany Batman to Metropolis originally.
 Instead, she’s given a contact beacon should she come across Poison Ivy while they’re within Superman’s turf.
 From there, they do have a scene on top of a Metropolis subway train where it essentially plants the seeds of their eventual break-up.
 While Batman is equipped with a Kryptonite Ring instead of Kryptonite spikes attached to brass knuckles for his fight against the mind-controlled Superman, she still fulfills her original job by shoving Lois from the tippy top of the Daily Planet.
 Not to mention, Krypto the Super Dog helps her, Batman and Superman capture Pamela in the end.
 During her opera fight with Harley Quinn, she’s initially taken out with a gunshot to her shoulder area before crashing into a stage set.
 After some recovery, she tries to stop Batman from killing the Joker.
 However, Bruce re-aggravates her injury and causes her to pass out.
 From there, she pops up again when Batman reveals his secret identity to her.
 Namely, he captures Talia Al Ghul and has Selina look after her for a while before confronting Talia’s father Ra’s about the present crime string.
 However, Lady Shiva arrives to rescue the famed Daughter of the Demon’s Head and Catwoman ends up on the receiving end of a completely one-sided fight.
 Later, Batman arrives back and takes her back to the Bat Cave to heal up (which is where she sees Bruce’s various crime-fighting scars).
-Later on, she helps Batman make some repairs to the Bat Computer before noticing Tim Drake keeping an observant eye from her from the nearby stalactites as they proceed to brawl for a bit.
+Later on, she helps Batman make some repairs to the Bat Computer before noticing Tim Drake keeping an observant eye of her from the nearby stalactites as they proceed to brawl for a bit.
 Afterwards, she takes one of the Bat-Cycles and heads out before coming across Helena Bertinelli a.k.a.
 Huntress.
 However, Helena has been effected by Scarecrow’s fear gas and proceeds to attack Selina.
 From there, she mostly sits on the sidelines during the final two parts of the tale.
 In those final chapters, she essentially tells Batman that Huntress took his Bat-Cycle, talks to Helena for a bit following the Dark Knight’s climactic battle against Hush and then the aforementioned moment happens where they ultimately break up.
 Needless to say, the movie gives both her and the relationship a much better chance to shine.
 It feels like she gets to be more involved in the investigation, gains the opportunities to fight alongside Bruce in order to show their relationship to the audience and she even gets to take part in the climax.
 She does come off with a bit more of a sly, romantic tone in her voice, though she does change it up when necessary.
 In the end though, time has benefited in thinking of new ways to get her more involved within the narrative.
-As a result, she has more of an impact in the story, her relationship with Bruce gets to blossom a bit more her than in the original comic and it allows Jennifer Morrison the breathing room she needs to really make an impact on her part.
+As a result, she has more of an impact in the story, her relationship with Bruce gets to blossom a bit alongside her than in the original comic and it allows Jennifer Morrison the breathing room she needs to really make an impact on her part.
 Overall, she’s very good & effective with her performance and it wouldn’t hurt to see her return with the character in a later film within this continuity.

 Briefly, let’s talk about Nightwing and his progression within this line of films.
 While the comic’s take on the storyline doesn’t see him showing up until Thomas Elliot’s funeral (nearly 2/3 of the way through the tale), Dick has been given more of an expanded role here due to his presence with this universe’s Batman and Teen Titans films.
 He fulfills his duties from the original material by attending the funeral, talking to Bruce about how he’ll need to reveal his identity in order to properly secure a better future with Selina and beating up Riddler’s goons.
 He does get a few more things to do in the tale because of his solidified presence within this universe, but the most notable thing that happens to him here is when he gets affected by Scarecrow’s Fear Gas.
 It was the second important plot detail that happened to Huntress in the original story since she would fight Catwoman in a mad panic.
 In both versions, Catwoman is the one who applies the antidote to cure the featured hero by the end of that scene.
 In the grand scheme, he takes a step back so that Batman can finally be the main star of his own animated outing within this universe.
 Make sense since just like Damian, he’s been through a lot.
 He’s tranquilized Deathstroke’s own Man-Bat army, fought off an armada of Talons, became Batman in order to lead the Bat-Family in their rescue of Bruce, escort Damian to Titans Tower and ultimately rejoin the Teen Titans in their fight against Deathstroke & Brother Blood.
 Despite that, he’s still as positive and snarky as he’s ever been throughout this series with Sean Maher continuing to deliver another solid performance.